Urena-luis/assured-workloads/README.md

 gcloud alpha billing accounts list
 ```

-1. While in the csa-il4-assured-workload, run the commands below in order.
+1. While in the assured-workloads-australia, run the commands below in order.
 When prompted for confirmation enter "yes" to proceed.

 ```
 terraform init